 - Applications for open burning must be completed at least ten (10) days before the fire is set.

-- Permits can be at obtained at the CCFR Headquarters Facility, 1120 Cave Springs Blvd.
-Saint Peters, MO 63376, or by clicking here (LINK TO PERMIT).
+- Permits can be at obtained at CCFR Headquarter Facilities, 1 Timberbrook Dr. Saint Peters, MO 63376, or by downloading the Burn Permit Application here.

 - If a burn permit is approved, the permit is good for a period of fifteen (15) days from the date of approval by the Fire Marshal.